 Once they sat to eat, Aali brought up the datapads with Emkir as Aiden listened.
 As the pair decided to devote time to wiping the devices, Aiden agreed to help until Zach returned to the berth.
 At that point, he hoped to move on getting tested on his nav-knowledge.
 After finishing eating and cleaning up, the three went in to begin sorting the pads into types.
 The process they laid out was to set up terminals for each type of pad they could and create wireless daisy-chains to blank multiple devices at a time.
 This would continue all day, except for Aiden, who was looking for Zach's return so he could test his nav skills.Zach's Afternoon

 After leaving the University, Zach floated over to one of the generic diners that dotted the area and grabbed lunch for Cr 10.
 As he ate, he looked around for anything interesting.
 After he finished, Zach wandered through the area and, thanks to the advanced tech of the system, few noticed the man in the floating chair.
 In fact, Zach saw other tech conveyances from those surfing hover-boards to various other personal small craft.
 As he glided along, Zach saw a hole in the wall 'Theoretical Theater'.
-Paying Cr 10 to get in, Zach found it was filled with advanced students from the University displaying either demonstrations of parts of experiments or visually interesting or theory stimulating data or results from experiments, art or craft work.
+Paying Cr 10 to get in, Zach found it was filled with advanced students from the University demonstrating parts of experiments, displaying "visually interesting" or "theory stimulating" results and data from their work, or from art or craft work.
 Projects ran from the scientifically bizarre to interesting.

 One even completely disabled Zach's hoverChair as the student worked his keyboard.
 When Zach asked him about his work, he learned about their experiments on harmonics.
-After, Zach agreed to take a survey on what he'd seen and learned.
+Zach learned more after he agreed to take a survey on what he'd seen and learned.
 After almost an hour there, Zach decided to call a cab and head back to the berth.
 As he arrived, and the few scattered paparazzi filmed the activity, Zach saw the general areas of the berth were pretty empty.
-Only Wall-e was still moving, working at the nearly stripped vehicle frame.
+Only Wall-E was still moving, working at the nearly stripped vehicle frame.
 Not sure what everyone was up to, Zach remembered Aiden's request at breakfast.

 Zach decided to call the former Scout to tell him know he was back and free.
 When Aiden answered, they agreed he'd meet Zach in the lounge.
 Aiden asked Zach to set enough nav exercises up to last next few days.
 Zach knew he could pull some from the computer right off, and considered which scenarios might be good to throw at a beginner?
 He pulled a number of what would be considered "Tier One" nav-plot assignments.
 Like using the 'live' active beacon data for the Rhylanor system to plot a jump to the Porozlo system.
 These used only the most fresh data and general departure and arrival designated points for those systems.
 Easy stuff from his point of view.
 Zach's plan was to do the calculations "side by side" to see how well Aiden did?
 He told the pilot this should take the rest of the day as well as the next day.Inger's Last Meeting